criteo/consul-templaterb/TemplateAPI.md

-# Template API for writting templates
+# Template API for writing templates

 Here are the various functions you might use in your templates.

-For each function, mandatory arguments are specified at the beginning while optional ones are marked with `[]`.
+For each function, documentation specifies mandatory arguments at the beginning while optional ones are annoted with `[]`.
-Most of them support the optional dc attribute to access data from another datacenter.
+Most of them support the optional dc attribute to use data from another datacenter.
 If the `dc` attribute is not specified, the function will output data from the current datacenter.

 To ease template development, `consul-templaterb` supports HOT reload of templates, thus it is possible to